heretse/FMEarphoneSDK/Example/Pods/OCHamcrest/README.md

 --------------------------------------

-The Examples folder shows projects using OCHamcrest either through CocoaPods or through the prebuilt frameworks, for iOS and Mac OS X development.
+The Examples folder shows projects using OCHamcrest either through CocoaPods or through the prebuilt frameworks, for iOS and macOS development.

 ### CocoaPods